-- 12.5.1 The Environment Agency (EA) predicts an annual increase in sea levels of 2.0-2.5mm and by 2110 a rise of 0.7m.
+- 12.6.1 The Environment Agency (EA) predicts an annual increase in sea levels of 2.0-2.5mm and by 2110 a rise of 0.7m.
 The risk of a flooding event on the Peninsula is predicted to be 1 in 20 until 2030, then 1 in 5 up to 2110 and then onwards, possibly annually.
 Under the EA flood alleviation strategy, the coastal footage at Steart village will be maintained until 2030 after which, flood defences will be left to natural processes.
-The Steart Residents' Group has its own Flood Plan. - 12.5.2 The only road to the village is across Wall Common.
+The Steart Residents' Group has its own Flood Plan. - 12.6.2 The only road to the village is across Wall Common.
 24-hour access to the village is essential for commercial, private and emergency vehicles.
-Protection to the road is therefore a priority requiring regular monitoring, maintenance and when necessary, enhancement of flood defences. - 12.5.3 Increased visitor numbers and associated traffic using the single tracked lane through Otterhampton to WWT Steart Marshes are creating concerns.
-The road surface and verges are deteriorating, mostly due to insufficient passing places.
-Dialogue between the local community and owners and managers of the conservation schemes has emphasised the concern of the loss of tranquillity and sense of isolation held by Steart residents.
-As a focal point for discussion of these and a wide range of local issues the Steart Forum was created in 2014.
-Attendees at the quarterly meetings include local residents, the farming community, local government, statutory bodies and non-government agencies.
+Protection to the road is therefore a priority requiring regular monitoring, maintenance and when necessary, enhancement of flood defences.